biobakery/breadcrumbs/README.md

 ## Scripts: ##

-Scripts are included to expose core functionality to the command line.
+Scripts are included to expose core functionality through the command line.
 Currently these scripts center on manipulating and visualizing abundance tables.
 A quick description of the scripts include:

 * *Hclust.py* Flexible script to create a visualization of hierarchical clustering of abundance tables (or other matrices).